 In this comparison we’ll deal ‘on-premise’ and ‘private cloud’ as one similar entity.
 Yes, they are different by many standards and measures, but from the top 10 most critical characteristics that companies consider when selecting the most suitable solution, the difference is actually pretty minimal.
 Especially in terms of benefits that private cloud setup can provide the similar way on-premise solutions do.

 By gathering the right information app developers can make the decision whether a public cloud is good enough for their needs – or if a private cloud can still be a better, more cost-efficient and more flexible solution to use.
 Let’s look at the top 10 things to consider when comparing these two solutions.

 Things to Consider When Choosing Between Public or Private Cloud

 Security is the primary concern for many app developers that build safety-critical apps, and for example banks, insurance companies and many others that handle money transfers, personal information (that is critical by any level) and other critical data.
-Regardless of whether app is meant to be data, user and safety-critical it is naturally always important to rely on services that reliable, provide certifications and take security measures seriously.
+Regardless of whether the app is meant to be data, user and safety-critical, it is naturally always important to rely on services that reliable, provide certifications and take security measures seriously.